Sharing | TSMaster Software Q&A Guide (Issue 3)

 TSMaster is a domestic automotive bus tool chain software platform developed by TOSUN, which is a professional tool for all-round automotive bus design, simulation, analysis, diagnosis and calibration, and supports the whole system development process from demand analysis to system realization.
 TSMaster software can connect, configure and control all TOSUN hardware interface card, realize the automotive bus monitoring, simulation, diagnosis, calibration, BootLoader, I/O control, measurement and testing, EOL and other occasions of functional requirements.
 And support Vector, Kvaser, PCAN, Intepace, Zhou Ligong bus series hardware and mainstream instruments on the market, can realize multi-hardware, multi-channel joint simulation, test.
 TSMaster software users are more and more, for the user in the process of using the problems raised, we will be regularly sorted out for everyone to refer to and learn.
 Follow the editor to see what Q&A answers this issue.

-A:TDC(Time Delay Compensation for Data Field Transmission) under CANFD of TSMaster is enabled by default, if it is not enabled, it can't send/receive normally under FD mode.
+A:TDC(Transmission Delay Compensation) under CAN FD of TSMaster is enabled by default, if not enabled, it can't send/receive normally under FD mode.

 2、Q:What is the default value of TDC's offect?